-I first heard about the Sacramento Renaissance Society a long, long time ago – and I thought at the time that it sounded like an organization I would be interested in joining.
-At that point in time retirement was so far in the future that I filed the idea away in my mind under the heading “someday”.
+I first heard about the Sacramento Renaissance Society a long, long time ago.
+I thought at the time that it sounded like an organization I would be interested in joining.
+At that point, retirement was so far in the future that I filed the idea away in my mind under the heading “someday”.

-After reading an article in Inside Publications that registration was open for the Sacramento Renaissance Society Spring 2018 Semester I immediately decided that now was as good a time as any to join – so I did.
-Shortly thereafter I attended an introduction and orientation meeting for new and prospective members.
+After reading an news article that registration was open for the Spring 2018 Semester I immediately decided that now was as good a time as any to join – so I did.
+Shortly afterwards I attended an introduction and orientation meeting for new and prospective members.
 The meeting was very organized and informative.
-It is no wonder – as mention was made that this year is the 33rd anniversary of the Sacramento Renaissance Society!
+It is no wonder – as mention was made that 2018 is the 33rd Anniversary of the Sacramento Renaissance Society!

 The morning program included a description of the Sacramento Renaissance Society vision and mission, as well as important information about the CSUS campus and parking on campus.
-At the time I joined I had purchased a parking pass ($20) which allows me to park at certain locations on campus on Friday and Saturday during the Spring 2018 Semester.
+When I joined I purchased a parking pass ($20) which allows me to park at certain locations on campus on Friday and Saturday during the Spring 2018 Semester.